deanbred/XMEV-Token/README.md

-# BaseDev ERC20 Token on the new base blockchain
+# MEV Resistant ERC20 Token

 Try running some of the following tasks: